 The EXCO is required under its terms of reference to meet at least once in each financial year.
-The EXCO met four times in FY2016-17.
+The EXCO met four times in FY2017-18.
 Regular reports are presented at each meeting of the EXCO and matters such as the financial performance of the Group, status of strategy implementation, post investment reviews of significant investments and potential investments are discussed prior to seeking the relevant Board approvals and guidance.
 The General Counsel, the CFO and the EVPs are usually invited and are present at the meetings of the EXCO.
-A summary of the minutes of the meetings of the EXCO is forwarded to all Directors for their information.
+Minutes of the meetings of the EXCO are forwarded to all Directors for their information.
 All circular resolutions of the EXCO are brought to the Board for notation at each quarterly Board meeting.

-AUDIT COMMITTEE ("AC")
+AUDIT COMMITTEE (AC)